sschnug/pyMIQP/README.md

 ### Python-side
 The implementation assumes the usage of *sparse-matrices* (for Q + A), provided by [scipy.sparse](https://docs.scipy.org/doc/scipy/reference/sparse.html) (see tests) and *numpy-arrays* (for vectors) provided by [numpy](http://www.numpy.org/).

-# (Some) Implementation details
-Currently [Ipopt's](https://projects.coin-or.org/Ipopt) [Hessian-approximation](https://www.coin-or.org/Ipopt/documentation/node31.html) feature is hardcoded!

-This is due to the fact, that the necessary Hessian-calculation is not implemented yet.
-In general, not using Hessian-approximation will result in faster and more robust performance, except for the case where the Hessian is dense!

 # Usage
 See *tests* folder.
 E.g. ```test_0.py```: